 DGHP wants to make all tenants aware of the extensive help and support available to them when it comes to paying their rent.
 However, as a responsible landlord, DGHP must ensure that tenants understand it is their responsibility to make sure their rent is paid – either through physically making the payment or by making sure any housing benefit application is valid.

-If some tenants don’t pay their rent, all of DGHP’s tenants suffer as money won’t be available to provide and expand the services everyone has come to expect.
+If rents don’t get paid, money won’t be available to provide and expand the services DGHP is proud to offer and our tenants have come to expect.

-DGHP staff will be talking to tenants about their rent at every opportunity.
-This will include thanking those who pay their rent and staff will be offering advice and support on more convenient ways to pay their rent.
-They will also be making tenants aware of the many services DGHP offers as a direct result of DGHP rent-payers.
+DGHP staff strive to talk to tenants about their rent at every opportunity.
+This includes offering advice and support on more convenient ways to pay as well making them aware of the many services DGHP offers as a direct result of DGHP rent-payers.

-DGHP offers a 24/7 repairs and maintenance service and, as well as taking care of all the routine maintenance of the properties, also have dedicated in-house teams who specialise in housing support, income management antisocial behaviour, neighbourhood management, community participation and highly trained staff in the Customer Service Centre (CSC).
-Staff in the CSC are on hand Monday to Friday (8am-7pm) to answer enquiries.
+We offer a 24/7 repairs and maintenance service and, as well as taking care of all the routine maintenance of the properties, also have dedicated housing staff who specialise in housing support, income management, antisocial behaviour, neighbourhood management, and community participation.

-If anyone would like to speak to us about any matter in relation to their rent, or their new packs, they can contact us on Freephone 0800 011 3447 or via email at firstname.lastname@example.org
+If anyone would like to speak to us about any matter in relation to their rent, the Rent First packs, or to request a Benefit Health Check (if you think you may be missing out on any benefits), please contact us on Freephone 0800 011 3447 or via email at firstname.lastname@example.org